Parsa-Rajabi/CIS145/docs/labs.md

 Below are submissions instructions for all labs in this course:

-1. Labs should be completed via Khan Academy's website and a screenshot of all completed work should be submitted to Blackboard
+1. Labs should be completed via Khan Academy's website and a screenshot of all completed work should be submitted to D2L Brightspace
 2. The screenshot of completed work should include:
    1. **Your completed lab:** Make sure ALL assigned components of the lab are clearly visible (you may take multiple screenshots if they do not fit) and have a checkmark or say "completed", indicating that they're completed.
    2. **A note/word file with your identification information:**